Bisections and cocycles on Hopf algebroids: Bisections and cocycles on ES-Hopf algebroids

-Here we see how the results of Sections~\ref{secbisec} play out for the case of the Hopf algebroid $\CL(P,H)$ associated to a quantum principle bundle or Hopf-Galois extension.
-Vertical bisections on $\CL(P,H)$ were previously discussed in \cite{HL20}.
+Here we see how the results of Sections~\ref{secbisec} play out for the case of the Ehresmann-Schauenburg (ES) Hopf algebroid $\CL(P,H)$ associated to a quantum principle bundle or Hopf-Galois extension.
+Vertical bisections on $\CL(P,H)$ were previously discussed in some form in \cite{HL20}.
 We check that similarly the group of all left bisections reduces as expected to a group $\Aut_H(P)$ of bundle automorphisms.
-Remarkably, we find that the right bisections also reduce to the same group.
-We then look at $\CH^2(\CL,B)$ in this context.
+Remarkably, we find that the right bisections reduce to the same group.
+We also show that $\CH^2(\CL,B)$ in this context reduces to a previous notion of non-Abelian cohomology when the quantum principal bundle is cleft, i.e. trivial in a extension theory sense.